The grant application period for the 2015 round of the Recording Program is closed. Applicants will be notified of funding decisions by June 2015.

 Grants will not be made for the purpose of commissions to composers.

-- Funds will be disbursed only upon receipt of written certification from the grantee that all other funding for a project has been secured and all the necessary contracts have been signed
+- Funds will be disbursed upon receipt of written certification from the grantee that all other funding for a project has been secured, along with a list of the sources and amounts of funding

 During this time, annual IRS expenditure responsibility forms may be required.